Facebook Pixel

 The Third McCaffrey: Dylan

-Dylan was the second-highest-rated quarterback in the country coming out of high school and was highly recruited.
-He was offered dozens of scholarships before deciding to play for the University of Michigan at the beginning of his college career.
+Dylan was the second-highest-rated quarterback in the country coming out of high school.
+The highly recruited prospect received dozens of scholarship offers before deciding to play for the University of Michigan.

 The Youngest McCaffrey: Luke